 - No crime actually took place – the incident was either fabricated or a misunderstanding.

 There are a number of reasons why VUSCA charges could be dismissed or why evidence could be suppressed in a Washington drug case.
-Your attorney should look for sufficient legal reasons to have the charge or charges against you reduced or dismissed and to have the evidence against you kept out of court if possible.
-If you’re charged with any VUSCA violation, you’ll need a Washington criminal defense lawyer who routinely – and successfully – represents defendants facing VUSCA charges.
+Your drug crimes attorney should look for sufficient legal reasons to have the charge or charges against you reduced or dismissed and to have the evidence against you kept out of court if possible.
+If you’re charged with any VUSCA violation, you’ll need a Washington drug crimes lawyer who routinely – and successfully – represents defendants facing VUSCA charges.